Missouri patrol shoots man who had gun at troop headquarters

-LEE’S SUMMIT, Mo.
-(AP) - Missouri State Highway Patrol troopers shot and wounded a man who came to a troop headquarters in suburban Kansas City armed with a rifle, authorities said.
+LIBERTY, Mo.
+(AP) - Missouri State Highway Patrol troopers shot and wounded a man who wanted to “do some harm” when he came to a troop headquarters in suburban Kansas City armed with a rifle, authorities said.

-The man was shot Monday night at Troop A headquarters in Lee’s Summit, patrol spokesman Bill Lowe said at a news conference.
-The man “wanted to do some harm,” but investigators were trying to determine his motives, Lowe said.
+The man was shot Monday night at Troop A headquarters in Lee’s Summit, patrol spokesman Bill Lowe said.
+The man’s motives were under investigation, but it was apparent he “was there to do some harm, no doubt about it,” Lowe said Tuesday.

+The suspect was in stable condition Tuesday at a hospital.
+No troopers were injured.

+The patrol had not had much, if any, interaction with the man before Monday’s confrontation, Lowe said.

 A trooper who was outside saw the man get out of his vehicle armed with an assault-type weapon, Lowe said.
 The trooper “gave several commands to the suspect” and radioed personnel inside the building.

 Two other troopers came outside and fired at the man, Lowe said.

-He was taken to a hospital, but Lowe did not know his condition.
-No patrol personnel were injured.
+Lowe said the shooting “could have been a lot worse” if troopers had not responded so quickly.

-Lowe said he was thankful the trooper was outside and saw the man and that other troopers were available to help or the situation “could have been a lot worse.”
+“It was fortuitous that the trooper was outside and that the other troopers were inside,” Lowe said.
+“We had civilian dispatchers and others inside the building that were protected.
+I’m just thankful they were there.”

-“There’s nothing that the troopers could have done differently,” Lowe said.
-“They did what they had to do in order to make sure they were safe, as well as everybody else in the building.”

 Sign up for Daily Newsletters